KDE/documentation-develop-kde-org/README.md

   -p, --pretty          Pretty write output json metadata (default: False) -v, --verbose         Increase logging to debug (default: False)
 ```

-# Contributing to the KDE Developer website

-The source code for this website can be found at https://invent.kde.org/documentation/develop-kde-org.

-To learn more about the formatting and custom tooling available to start contributing, see the [Formatting Guidelines](https://develop.kde.org/docs/contribute/formatting/).

-To learn more about tutorial style and the use cases of the available tools, see the [Style Guidelines](https://develop.kde.org/docs/contribute/style/).

-To learn how to submit a contribution, see [Submitting a Merge Request](https://community.kde.org/Infrastructure/GitLab#Submitting_a_merge_request).

 ## I18n
 The Kirigami tutorials are internationalized and localized using [hugoi18n](https://invent.kde.org/websites/hugo-i18n).